 Medical and Institutional Health Services - Coordinates emergency medical care, provides medical and behavioral health care to adults and children in institutional settings, and contracts essential medical services for patients for whom the County is responsible.

-Financial and Administrative Services - Promotes and provides for the fiscal and operational integrity of the Agency through sound management principles and practices, and provides support services to Agency programs.
+Administrative Services - Promotes and provides for the fiscal and operational integrity of the Agency through sound management principles and practices, and provides support services to Agency programs.

 Before You Apply

 Services within the Agency are primarily delivered 8:00 AM to 5:00 PM, Monday through Friday.
 Clientele reflect the ethnic and cultural composition of various communities in which services are located.
 Bilingual Spanish, Vietnamese and Cambodian assistance is highly desirable.

 Depending on the assignment, you may need the following: